-There are many advantages to double glazed windows.
-For one, they provide better insulation than windows that aren’t double glazed.
-This means that your home loses less heat when the weather is cold, and keeps cooler in the summer months when hot sun is beating down.
+Here at Ecovue, we are enthusiastic about the many advantages of double-glazed windows.
+They provide better insulation than windows that aren’t double-glazed.
+This means that your home loses less heat when the weather is cold and stays cooler in the summer months when the hot sun is beating down.

-Having double glazed windows can also help reduce noise in your home, which makes having them a good investment.
-In fact, many home buyers appreciate these windows when looking at a home, so having them installed is a great way to improve your property’s resale value.
+Double-glazed windows can also help reduce noise in your home, making them a good investment.
+In fact, many home buyers appreciate these windows, so having them installed is a great way to improve your property’s resale value.